Natick’s Johnson Elementary School Collecting Memories

 South Natick’s Kilroy brothers are passionate about local history, and they go searching for it.

-Jake Kilroy and his triplet brothers, Max and Jimmy, have been passionate about Natick history – and sleuthing for long-forgotten buried treasures in particular – since they were, well, old enough to wield a metal detector and a couple of garden spades.
-According to Jake, “Our collective interest in history started when we were very young.
+Jake Kilroy and his triplet brothers, Max and Jimmy, have been passionate about Natick's history – and sleuthing for long-forgotten buried treasures in particular – since they were old enough to wield a metal detector and a couple of garden spades.
+Jake said, “Our collective interest in history started when we were very young.
 I once found a piece of broken sewer pipe, and although it wasn’t anything special, just knowing that it was really old kind of astounded me as a little kid.”
 Max added that when he or his brothers unearth some personal artifact, like a piece of jewelry or a plaque with somebody’s name on it (as they did recently), he feels a certain thrill.
-“It’s cool to think about who might have owned that item and the history behind it.
-That really gets me.”
+“It’s cool to think about who might have owned that item and its history.
+That gets me.”

-All three boys say that imagining that the artifacts they find belonged to real people inspires them to do research and find out more about them.
+All three boys say that imagining that the artifacts they find belong to real people inspires them to research and learn more about them.
 Jimmy especially appreciates the craftsmanship that went into making everyday objects in the days before mechanization and mass production.
 “People were just trying to scratch out a living, so they spent more time crafting things by hand.”

 The Kilroy brothers live in South Natick near the Charles River and have recently graduated from Natick High School.
 “There’s some pretty cool history all around us,” says Jake.
 “We once found a 1752 British halfpenny in our backyard.
 We had searched our property probably twenty times before we came across it.
 We keep finding new spots to look.”